 University of California, Berkeley requires a minimum of 120 credits to complete a bachelor's degree.

-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 UC Berkeley accepts transfer credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, UC Berkeley does not offer classes during the summer.

-NOTE: Around 93% of students who start college at UC Berkeley complete all the credits required within six years.
+NOTE: Around 93% of students who start college at UC Berkeley graduate within six years.

 UC Berkeley offers an orientation program before the start of fall classes to prepare new students for college life.